 Home Cooking New York – New York, New York

 Interested in the science of cooking and eating?
 Join one of the chefs from Home Cooking New York culinary school in this food adventure like no other.
 Our chef will guide CTYers and their families through Union Square’s famous outdoor Greenmarket to learn what foods are in season and how to select the best of the best.
 We will then go to the Home Cooking New York’s Manhattan cooking school where we will use ingredients we bought to prepare a fresh and delicious three-course meal.
 Afterwards, families will sit down together and enjoy the wonderful meal prepared by the CTY chefs.
 This nourishing program will provide an invaluable culinary education for students and parents, while teaching them to look at food in a whole new way.
 This program begins around 11 a.m. and ends around 3 p.m.

 Johns Hopkins University – Baltimore, Maryland

-Join CTY for a weekend of interactive writing workshops, classes, and activities to explore how history, perspective, fact, and fiction intertwine to tell a new story.
-The program includes break-out sessions, a keynote address from a published author, and in-depth classes on the craft of writing led by full-time CTY staff.
-Families learn about elements of writing; draft new creative works of fiction, non-fiction, and poetry; engage in workshops as a writer’s community; and share revised works at a closing session.
-Corresponding workshops build foundational skills for newer writers and develop the advanced skills of more experienced participants.
-At the end of the weekend, participants leave with portfolios they can add to for years to come.
-The program begins around 10 a.m. and ends around 5 p.m. on both Saturday and Sunday.
+Join CTY for a weekend of interactive writing workshops.
+This program includes breakout sessions, a keynote address from a published author, and in-depth classes on the craft of writing led by full-time CTY staff.
+Families craft characters, settings, and diction; draft new creative works of fiction, nonfiction, and poetry; engage in critical workshops; and share their revised works at a closing session.
+Workshops build foundational skills for newer writers and develop the advanced skills of more experienced participants, and at the end of the weekend, participants leave with portfolios they can add to for years to come.
+This two-day program begins around 10 a.m. and ends around 5 p.m. on Saturday and Sunday.
 Lunch and snacks are included.